croct-tech/plug-react/README.md

 The React Plug library provides components and hooks for personalizing applications in real-time that are easy for your marketing team to scale and maintain.

 - **Easy integration**: personalize existing components without touching their code.
-- **Suspense-ready**: take advantage of the latest React features to improve user experience
+- **Suspense-ready**: take advantage of the latest React features to improve user experience.
 - **Zero configuration**: no setup steps are required.
 - **Type-safety**: Typescript typings are included for improved development experience.
 - **Blazing-fast queries**: double-digit millisecond latency for real-time evaluations.